mfountoulakis/rejection-app/README.md

 # Rejection App

 This is a game based on rejection.
 Items with a rejected status are worth 10 points.
-An accepted status is worth 1 point.
+Items with an accepted status are worth 1 point.

 This app was based off of https://github.com/learn-javascript-courses/rejection